IIT-EnergySystemModels/oHySEM/README.md

 ## Use Cases
 Grid-connected Hybrid Systems: Optimize energy flows between electricity and hydrogen markets while meeting grid regulations.
-Stand-alone VPPs: Use HYSEM to ensure optimal operation for off-grid renewable systems.
+Stand-alone VPPs: Use oHYSEM to ensure optimal operation for off-grid renewable systems.
 Integrated Resource Planning (IRP): Plan the addition of new renewable assets and storage units to meet long-term energy goals.
 Market Participation: Optimize market bids for both electricity and future hydrogen markets.

 ---

 ## Contributing
-Contributions to HYSEM are welcome!
+Contributions to oHYSEM are welcome!
 Please refer to our Contributing Guide for more information on how to contribute to the project.

 ---

 ## License
-HYSEM is licensed under the MIT License.
+oHYSEM is licensed under the MIT License.
 See the LICENSE file for details.